Editorial Style Guide

 ex- (prefix)—Generally closed, no hyphen: exclude, expose, extract.
 Compounds with ex meaning former are not recommended in formal writing; former, without a hyphen, is preferable: former president Gerald Ford, former senator.
 If used, hyphenate: ex-president, ex-husband.
 Use an en dash if the second part is an open compound: ex–vice president.
 (See prefixes and suffixes.)

-extra- (prefix)—Generally closed, no hyphen, but sometime open.
+extra- (prefix)—Generally closed, no hyphen, but sometimes open.
 Check Webster’s: extracurricular, extraterrestrial, extra dry.
 (See prefixes and suffixes.)

 F